-Each value in the exception\index\table array must be a valid index into the constant\pool table.
-The constant\pool entry referenced by each table item must be a CONSTANT\Class\info structure (§4.4.1) representing a class type that this method is declared to throw.
+Each value in the exception_index_table array must be a valid index into the constant_pool table.
+The constant_pool entry at that index must be a CONSTANT_Class_info structure (§4.4.1) representing a class type that this method is declared to throw.